About the Federal Emergency Management Agency (FEMA)

 Mitigation is the process used by States, Tribes, and local governments to identify possible hazards, levels of exposure to those hazards, local vulnerabilities, and actions to reduce risk.
 FEMA offers guidance and funding to support mitigation as well as is the final approver of Mitigation Plans.
 Read more about Creating a Hazard Mitigation Plan.

 FEMA gives guidance and training on creating a culture of preparedness in communities across the country.
 The idea behind preparedness is that when the disaster strikes, community members already know what to do.
-These resources exist on the FEMA website.
 The FEMA Community Planning and Capacity Building Team coordinates assistance among Federal and non-Federal partners to help local governments and Tribes prepare for disasters.
 The CPCB RSF works with partners to:

 communicate and coordinate the availability of guidance materials, tools, and training for developing local and Tribal pre-disaster recovery and resilience plans, and